Tailteann Games (Irish Free State): 1932

-With the 1932 Summer Olympics begin held in Los Angeles, the Tailteann Games was originally scheduled for 1931 to avoid a clash, but postponed to 1932, which meant Olympic athletes from Ireland or abroad could not be present.
+With the 1932 Summer Olympics being held in Los Angeles, the Tailteann Games was originally scheduled for 1931 to avoid a clash, but postponed to 1932, which meant Olympic athletes from Ireland or abroad could not be present.
 The Games' main backer, minister J. J. Walsh, lost office when Fianna Fáil took power after the 1932 election, and public funding was cut.
 Against a background of the Great Depression and the Anglo-Irish Trade War, the Games cut from two weeks to one; they made a £12 profit.

-The change of Irish Government left the Tailteann games without government support, and as a result there were very few competitions.
+The change of Irish government left the Tailteann games without government support, and as a result there were very few competitions.

 Cycling

 The cycling event was won by John Woodcock.

 Chess

 The third games was won again by John O'Hanlon who was also Irish Champion in 1932.

 Gymnastics

 These events were held in the Mansion House in Dublin.